 Growing up in a household and in situations where your care givers are the cause of your stress and do not help alleviate it, is truly exhausting.

-It doesn’t set you up for life in a beautiful way where you have the capacity to tackle on taking care of yourself.
+When you’ve lived developmental trauma, it doesn’t set you up for life in a beautiful way where you have the capacity to tackle on taking care of yourself.
 There was a time in my life where I did not know if I'd be healthy enough to work and be a functioning adult, provide for myself and give myself the resources, including the stability and safety, I needed to heal and to be well.

 What if I don't have enough money to take care of myself?
 This was the question that went off in my thoughts on a loop almost every single second of the day, which made me slip into a hysteria of panic close to constantly.